johnwilldonicely/LDAS/README.md

-5. Install dependencies
+## APPENDIX-2: LDAS DEPENDENCIES
-	- most LDAS dependencies will come with your Linux distribution
-	- however, some distros may not include some of the following:
+Most LDAS dependencies will come with your Linux distribution However, some distros may not include some of the following:

 	- dos2unix - required for correcting DOS-style line-breaks
 	- git - not required but useful for install-management of LDAS